arthurmauvezin/devops-lab/answers.md

 command: docker run -d arnaudhdla/image_webapp

 ## 2.7
-question: The status is up, contrary to the others which are exited.
+question: The status is running (up), contrary to the others which are exited.
 question: The name of my container is affectionate_merkle.
 command: docker ps